Study Evaluating Lung Cancer Screening Program Receives Margulis Award

 “The team is most important, and it includes screening participants and patient advocacy groups.
 It’s necessary to hear all their voices,” she said.
 “Make yourself a member of a team.
 It’s that synergy that really works to create something.”

-The Margulis Award is given each year in honor of the late Alexander R. Margulis, MD, a distinguished investigator and inspiring visionary in the science of radiology and longtime chair of the Department of Radiology at the University of California in San Francisco.
-The Margulis Award will be presented during the RSNA 110th Scientific Assembly and Annual Meeting (RSNA 2024) in Chicago, Dec.
+The Margulis Award is given each year in honor of the late Alexander R. Margulis, MD, a distinguished investigator and inspiring visionary in the science of radiology and longtime chair of the Department of Radiology at the University of California, San Francisco.
+The Margulis Award will be presented to Drs.
+Henschke and Yip during the RSNA 2024 in Chicago, Dec.
 1-5.

 “Recognition of the contributions of the I-ELCAP team in bringing the life-saving potential of low-dose CT screening is deeply rewarding and provides further impetus to bring this benefit to people throughout the world,” Dr. Henschke said.